Take your Dog Apple Picking: 9 Southern Ontario Pet-Friendly Farms

 Ancaster, Ontario: Carluke Orchards, 2194 Shaver Road South, Ancaster

-Carluke Orchards is a country store open all year (except January) and everyday (except Mondays) offering apple picking in the fall.
+Carluke Orchards is a country store open all year (except January) and every day (except Mondays) offering apple picking in the fall.
 Dogs allowed if on leashes.
 Admission free.

 Beamsville, Ontario: Windwood Farms, 4198 King Street, Beamsville